|

 to the developer(s), discover different design ideas, and to test their design

 by involving users in the design process.
-2.2.7 Refining and tuning
+The

 fourth stage is a refinement of the third stage, an attempt to iron out any